19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Armor Class.md

 A creature's AC is equal to **twice** their [[../Chosen Statistics/Dexterity\|Dexterity]].

-While a creatures AC could in theory be negative, the fact that a natural 1 is a [[../../Dice Rolls/Critical Miss\|Critical Miss]] means that it is always possible for an attack to miss.
+While a creatures AC could in theory be negative, the fact that a natural 1 is a [[../../Game Procedures/Dice Rolls/Critical Miss|Critical Miss]] means that it is always possible for an attack to miss.